Janiband/JanibandSnaily/README.md

 # Disclaimer

 Janiband as a group, JanibandSnaily are not professionally associated with CitizenFX, these are just for fun!
+Snaily is a snail emote, from EmojiOne and EmojiTwo, released under CC-BY, adapted for use for FiveM by CitizenFX, further adapted for use for this bot.

 # Credit